nteract/hydrogen/docs/PluginAPI.md

 ## language

-The language of the kernel, as specified in its kernelspec
+The language of the kernel, as specified in its kernelspec.

 ## displayName

-The display name of the kernel, as specified in its kernelspec
+The display name of the kernel, as specified in its kernelspec.

 ## addMiddleware(middleware)